 - When entering a command, the command line is shown on the display.
-You can go back using the grey Back button and you can abandon the line using the grey @ button. - The AND, THRO and @ functions are also provided as individual buttons above the numeric keypad.
+You can go back using the grey Back button and you can abandon the line using the grey @ button. - The AND, THRO and @ functions are also provided on the grey buttons at the bottom of the numeric keypad as printed next to the buttons.